 Far too often, non-citizens believe it is a great resolution since the case is dismissed.

-The problem – under federal law for immigration purposes, it is still considered a conviction and can result in problems when applying for naturalization or even a permanent residency status.
+The problem - under federal law for immigration buy duloxetine us purposes, it is still considered a conviction and can result in problems when applying for naturalization or even a permanent residency status.

 In some cases, there are ways to mitigate immigration consequences by what is termed a "pre-plea diversion" where a plea is not entered, do the required class, and then have the case dismissed.

 If you are not a citizen, then it is imperative that you consult and experienced criminal defense attorney aware of these issues as well as an immigration attorney to minimize federal consequences.
-The best thing to do is to do so before the arraignment or at the first court date, if you do not have an attorney, ask for time to consult one before taking any type of offer.
+The best thing to do is to consult a lawyer before the arraignment or at the first court date, if you do not have an attorney, ask for time to consult one before taking any type of offer.